ReaSlyn/Flavor-symphony/README.md

 ## TLDR
 - The main branch possess the working game.

 - The feat/backend branch possess the working customer order (recipe) generation with the used backend but interaction aren't working.

+- After doing everything to set-up the game, it should run on port https://localhost:5173

+- Most of the interaction requires you to be really close and in front of the object, fusing bread with steak needs you to have one of them in hands (**SPACE**) and interact with the other with (**SHIFT**) while being really colliding with it.

 ## How to play
-- Clone the repository **main** branch
+1. Clone the repository **main** branch
 ```
 git clone https://github.com/ReaSlyn/Flavor-symphony.git
 ```

-- Install the dependencies
+2. Install the dependencies
 ```
 npm i
 ```

-- Run the game
+3. Run the game
 ```
 **"npm run dev"**
 ```

 Move with **ZQSD** for azerty keyboard or **WASD** for qwerty keyboard.
+**SHIFT** is used to interact with food boxes, the plate pile, workboards, frying pans and the bin **SPACE** is used to pick/drop bread, steak, tomato, cheese and plate.

 ## How to get a custom order (recipe)